theGaryLarson/byte-bandits/pt_3/turn-in_notes.md

  * social_mate_preference_look_up - *we just use the gender_look_up table*
  * gender_look_up - lists the various gender identities.
 VARCHAR(4) to include room for more.
 Recognizing gender fluidity in our design.
  * hobby_look_up - A list of distinct hobbies.
+ * time_spent_on_hobby_look_up - a list of frequencies indicating amount of time spent on a hobby. (e.g  "daily", "twice weekly", "once a week", "weekends", "at least once a month", etc.)

 ### Transaction Tables